Unleash your creative potential with these 4 tiling tips

 Like marble, terrazzo has been used in homes for centuries.
 With its speckled look, it can add a very interesting element to your design.
 We’re especially in love with the Venetian Marble Collection.
 It’s inspired by the ancient Venetian terrazzo flooring and is combined with the technical performance of the latest generation of porcelain stoneware.

 Whilst it is a good idea to keep the style of your home flowing from the living areas into the bathroom, it’s not always necessary.
-As a bathroom is a separate area you might consider a different colour or pattern the floor, or a different size or shape that gives your bathroom a truly unique feel.
+As a bathroom is a separate area you might consider a bathroom tile with a different colour or pattern on the floor, or a different size or shape that gives your bathroom a truly unique feel.

 Depending on where you go, you will find a range of different shaped and sized tiles.
 At Groove Tiles & Stone, we particularly pride ourselves on our selection of tiles; ranging in many different sizes shapes and starting at different price points.